dynamic-and-active-systems-lab/uavrt_source/README.md

 # License

-This codebase is released under the GNU Lesser General Public License v3 or later.
+This codebase is released under the GNU General Public License v3.0.